 The Cathedral Lantern Project was established in 2021 to respond in practical ways to its many visitors who, for whatever reason, struggle to access support and are often disconnected from support services.

-The Lantern Approach
+The Lantern approach

 The Cathedral Lantern Project operates through four key approaches: